 For the first eight years, the ILLC was held on the Indiana University, Bloomington campus.
 In 2008, the ILLC leadership expended through the collaboration between Indiana University and Purdue University to host the conference on the Purdue University, West Lafayette campus.
 The partnership to cultivate student leadership and academic success has since grown to include other hosting institutions.
 By expending the partnership and rotating the location of the conference, ILLC hopes to create a strong educational and support network to develop strategies that will result in resolving the challenges of Latina/o educational attainment.

-Indiana University Purdue University Fort Wayne and Indiana University Bloomington (IUB) are proud to work together this year to host the 17th Annual Indiana Latino Leadership Conference (ILLC) on the IPFW campus.
+DePauw University and Indiana University Bloomington (IUB) are proud to work together this year to host the 18th Annual Indiana Latino Leadership Conference (ILLC) on the Depauw campus.
 Through the support and collaboration of various communities across the state of Indiana, it is our hope to bring awareness to issues relevant and important to Latinos/as.
 We envision the conference as a way for Latinos/as from across the state to come together in an academic and professional setting to stimulate or enhance their leadership abilities within their communities.
 This conference hopes to provide this through insightful workshops, speakers and resources on culture, education, identity, leadership, and mentorship.

 The hope is to accomplish this by creating a networking, educational, and support setting that would result in cooperation and strategies that will result in resolving the challenge of educating Latinos.